What is an Atrial Septal Defect?

 However, some signs and symptoms could indicate a problem.
 The child will be watched closely for signs or symptoms that could indicate a problem.
 If your child has trouble breathing or is not eating or has a fever, or redness or pus oozing from the incision, then get medical treatment right away.
 In most cases, kids who have had ASD surgery recover quickly without problems.
 The other symptoms that can indicate a problem include the following:

-- A bluish tinge or colour (cyanosis) on the skin around the mouth or the lips and tongue
+- A bluish tinge or color (cyanosis) on the skin around the mouth or the lips and tongue

 - Poor appetite or difficulty feeding